MENU

 INAMA “FOSCARINO” SOAVE DOC CLASSICO

-Vigneti di Foscarino is a wine that demonstrates the real potential of the Garganega grape.
+Foscarino Soave Classico is a wine that demonstrates the real potential of the Garganega grape.
 Inama uses a selection of some of its oldest vines, from vineyards (vigneti) on volcanic Mount Foscarino in the Soave Classico area.
 The vineyards face east, catching the morning sun but avoiding the afternoon heat, which helps to maintain the beautiful floral notes and the minerality but with a deeper and more complex texture.
-The vinification is inspired by medieval times, in used barriques.
+The 2022 vintage is the 30th Anniversary, commemorated on the label.

 INAMA "CARBONARE" SOAVE DOC CLASSICO